artyMh/live-list-test-excersise/README.md

 # Technical test

-## Building
+## Requirements

-To build this codebase you will need:
+To build & run this codebase you will need:
 - NodeJS v20+
 - NPM v10+